jeroenterheerdt/dutchdatadude-blog-new/_posts/2022-10-31-find-twitter-friends-on-counter-social.md

 This is very basic and could be more intelligent, but it saved me a ton of time - hope it helps you as well.

-I will be on Twitter for the foreseeable future, but you can now also find me on [Counter.social](http://counter.social/) as [@jaypowerbi](https://counter.social/web/accounts/135348#).
+~I will be on Twitter for the foreseeable future, but you can now also find me on [Counter.social](http://counter.social/) as [@jaypowerbi](https://counter.social/web/accounts/135348#).~
+Update: I am no longer on Twitter but on BlueSky: https://bsky.app/profile/jaypowerbi.bsky.social